the-real-t30d0r/ollama_agent_discord_nodejs/README.md

 - Summarize the content of a specific website by scraping it and then analyzing the text using Ollama.

+3. **/doc**

+   - Upload a Word or Excel file (PDF not supported) and optionally ask a follow-up question.
+   - The bot reads the file contents (e.g., converting `.docx` to text via Mammoth or `.xlsx` via SheetJS), combines the extracted text with your question, and then analyzes/summarizes it using Ollama.
+   - Useful for quick overviews, Q&A, or short analyses of document-based data within Discord.

 Additional utilities include: